SarahIaquinta/adaptative_uptake_of_circular_np/README.md

 given as an input to create the metamodels (Suggestions to address this issue are more than welcome!)

+A script reproduce.sh has been added into the workflow folder.
+This script contains the commands needed for the generation of the figures presented in [1]

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would